sfwem/meshmap/README.md

 A good place to start for more info is: [https://switch2osm.org/serving-tiles/](https://switch2osm.org/serving-tiles/)
 If you attempt it, be patient, you *will* get it wrong more than a few times but in the end you might be surprised. :)

-<blockquote style="background: #d3d3d3;">Another option is that some programs, Xastir in particular, will save the map tiles they use.<br>
+<blockquote style="background: #d3d3d3;">Another option is that some programs, Xastir in particular, will save the map tiles they use.<br/>
 You *can* use those tiles as well, but they must be made to be accessible by your webserver.</blockquote>

 You *might* be able to convice KG6WXC to create local map tiles for you, if the area you want is in the USA...
 It literally takes *days* to make them though!